 A Magical Experience

-We arrived just as the site was opening for the day, and miracously had it all to ourselves, at least for a short time.
-The sun was still rising and cast an eerie, shimmery light through the trees and cast a green tint across everything, making it feel like you were in a dream.
+We arrived just as the site was opening for the day, and miraculously had it all to ourselves, well, at least for a short time.
+The sun was still rising, casting an eerie, shimmery light through the trees and a green tint across everything, making it feel like a dream.
+We wandered deeper into the site and the jungle, becoming increasingly enthralled by the trees and their intertwined roots.

 Unesco World Heritage Site